-The OPA4684 provides very low distortion in a low-power part.
+The OPA2684 provides very low distortion in a low-power part.
 The CFB{PLUS} architecture also gives two significant areas of distortion improvement.
-First, in operating regions where the 2nd-harmonic distortion due to output stage nonlinearities is very low (frequencies < 1MHz, low output swings into light loads), the linearization at the inverting node provided by the CFB{PLUS} design gives 2nd-harmonic distortions that extend into the -90dBc region.
+First, in operating regions where the 2nd-harmonic distortion due to output stage nonlinearities is very low (frequencies < 1MHz, low output swings into light loads) the linearization at the inverting node provided by the CFB{PLUS} design gives 2nd-harmonic distortions that extend into the -90dBc region.
 Previous currentfeedback amplifiers have been limited to approximately -85dBc due to the nonlinearities at the inverting input.
 The second area of distortion improvement comes in a distortion performance that is largely gain independent.
-To the extent that the distortion at a particular output power is output stage dependent, 3rd-harmonics particularly, and to a lesser extent 2nd-harmonic distortion, is constant as the gain is increased.
+To the extent that the distortion at a particular output power is output stage dependent, 3rd-harmonics particularly, and to a lesser extend 2nd-harmonic distortion, is constant as the gain is increased.
 This is due to the constant loop gain versus signal gain provided by the CFB{PLUS} design.
-As shown in the Typical Characteristic curves, while the 3rd-harmonic is constant with gain, the 2nd-harmonic degrades at higher gains.
+As shown in the Typical Characteristics, while the 3rd-harmonic is constant with gain, the 2nd-harmonic degrades at higher gains.
 This is largely due to board parasitic issues.
 Slightly imbalanced load return currents will couple into the gain resistor to cause a portion of the 2nd-harmonic distortion.
-At high gains, this imbalance has more gain to the output giving reduced 2ndharmonic distortion.
-Differential stages using two of the channels together can reduce this 2nd-harmonic issue enormously getting back to an essentially gain independent distortion.
+At high gains, this imbalance has more gain to the output giving increased 2nd-harmonic distortion.

-Relative to alternative amplifiers with < 2mA/ch supply current, the OPA4684 holds much lower distortion at higher frequencies (> 5MHz) and to higher gains.
+Relative to alternative amplifiers with < 2mA supply current, the OPA2684 holds much lower distortion at higher frequencies (> 5MHz) and to higher gains.
 Generally, until the fundamental signal reaches very high frequency or power levels, the 2nd-harmonic will dominate the distortion with a lower 3rd-harmonic component.
-Focusing then on the 2ndharmonic, increasing the load impedance improves distortion directly.
-Remember that the total load includes the feedback network-in the noninverting configuration (see Figure 1) this is the sum of R{F} + R{G} , while in the inverting configuration it is just R_F.
+Focusing then on the 2nd-harmonic, increasing the load impedance improves distortion directly.
+Remember that the total load includes the feedback network-in the noninverting configuration (see Figure 1) this is the sum of $R_F + R_G$, while in the inverting configuration it is just R_F .
 Also, providing an additional supply decoupling capacitor (0.1μF) between the supply pins (for bipolar operation) improves the 2nd-order distortion slightly (3dB to 6dB).

 In most op amps, increasing the output voltage swing increases harmonic distortion directly.
-A low-power part like the OPA4684 includes quiescent boost circuits to provide the large-signal bandwidth in the Electrical Characteristics.
+A low-power part like the OPA2684 includes quiescent boost circuits to provide the full-power bandwidth shown in the Typical Characteristics.
 These act to increase the bias in a very linear fashion only when high slew rate or output power are required.
 This also acts to actually reduce the distortion slightly at higher output power levels.
-The Typical Characteristic curves show the 2nd-harmonic holding constant from 500mVp-p to 5Vp-p outputs while the 3rd-harmonics actually decrease with increasing output power.
+The Typical Characteristics show the 2ndharmonic holding constant from 500mVp-p to 5Vp-p outputs while the 3rd-harmonics actually decrease with increasing output power.

-The OPA4684 has an extremely low 3rd-order harmonic distortion, particularly for light loads and at lower frequencies.
-This also gives low 2-tone, 3rd-order intermodulation distortion as shown in the Typical Characteristic curves.
-Since the OPA4684 includes internal power boost circuits to retain good full-power performance at high frequencies and outputs, it does not show a classical 2-tone, 3rd-order intermodulation intercept characteristic.
+The OPA2684 has an extremely low 3rd-order harmonic distortion, particularly for light loads and at lower frequencies.
+This also gives low 2-tone, 3rd-order intermodulation distortion as shown in the Typical Characteristics.
+Since the OPA2684 includes internal power boost circuits to retain good full-power performance at high frequencies and outputs, it does not show a classical 2-tone, 3rd-order intermodulation intercept characteristic.
 Instead, it holds relatively low and constant 3rd-order intermodulation spurious levels over power.
-The Typical Characteristic curves show this spurious level as a dBc below the carrier at fixed center frequencies swept over single-tone power at a matched 50Ω load.
-These spurious levels drop significantly (> 12dB) for lighter loads than the 100Ω used in the 2-Tone, 3rd-Order Intermodulation Distortion curve.
-Converter inputs for instance will see < -82dBc 3rd-order spurious to 10MHz for full-scale inputs.
-For even lower 3rd-order intermodulation distortion to much higher frequencies, consider the OPA2691 dual or OPA691 and OPA685 single-channel current-feedback amplifiers.
+The Typical Characteristics show this spurious level as a dBc below the carrier at fixed center frequencies swept over single-tone power at a matched 50Ω load.
+These spurious levels drop significantly (> 12dB) for lighter loads than the 100Ω used in that plot.
+Converter inputs for instance will see ≤ 82dBc 3rd-order spurious to 10MHz for full-scale inputs.
+For even lower 3rd-order intermodulation distortion to much higher frequencies, consider the OPA2691.